 Ive never once used moreover in conversation and ive never heard anyone say it.

-The team has some of the country's most talented players; even so/however/ yet, they haven't played well this season.
+The team has some talented players; even so/however/but, they haven't played well this season.

 Even 'additionally' would be better here than 'moreover'.